savaslabs/savaslabs.github.io/_assets/styles/index.md

 ## Styling the style guide

 Styles specific to the style guide are housed in `_assets/styles/scss/styleguide` and imported into the `_assets/styles/styleguide.scss` file.
 The resulting CSS, compiled by gulp, will be included in the style guide.

+## Acknowledgements

+This documentation is generated using [Hologram](http://github.com/trulia/hologram) and contains markup and styles adapted from the [Acme boilerplate](https://github.com/mattrothenberg/styleguide-boilerplate).